 These features are areas of relatively dense and contiguous deciduous and/or coniferous vegetation.
-Woodlands provide habitat for unique, rare, threatened, and/or endangered vegetation and wildlife, serve to sequester carbon dioxide, provide various commodities including lumber and paper, and offer various outdoor recreational opportunities.
-Prominent woodland areas in the Town are located in its north, west-central, and southeast portions.
+Woodlands provide habitat for unique, rare, threatened, and/or endangered vegetation and wildlife, serve to sequester carbon dioxide, provide various commodities, including lumber and paper, and offer various outdoor recreational opportunities.
+Prominent woodland areas in the Town are located in its eastern half to the east and south of the City of Edgerton, and south of the Rock River.

-• Vegetation and Wildlife
+Vegetation and Wildlife

 These features, including prairie grasses, deer, turkey, and coyote, are plants and animals.
 Healthy and diverse vegetative and wildlife communities are often indicative of overall ecosystem health, in addition to offering various outdoor recreational opportunities.
 The County undertook a Natural Areas Survey in 2001, identifying areas containing significant vegetation demonstrative of native ecology.
-These areas, beyond supporting unique, rare, threatened, and/or endangered vegetation and wildlife, offer a glimpse into the ecological past and provide various outdoor recreational opportunities.
-Four natural areas are located in the Town, including:
+These areas, beyond supporting unique, rare, threatened, and/or endangered vegetation and wildlife, offer a glimpse into the ecological past, and provide various outdoor recreational opportunities.
+According to the Survey, two natural areas are located in the Town, both classified as floodplain woodlands, including: